OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

 Here we have defined our base case, the exit condition.
 If the array is with 1 element there is nothing else required we could just return the array itself.

-Step2: Assume a solution function already exists but only for a subset of the problem
+Step2: Assume a solution function already exists but only for a subset of the problem:

 ```pseudocode
 procedure sort(array)